AdguardTeam/AdguardKnowledgeBase/02.windows/03.features/04.browser-assistant/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Release_notes/Windows/v7.4/onboarding_en.png?1" style="border: 1px solid #efefef; max-width: 650px; padding: 2px;">

-> On rare occasions, a browser may prove incompatible with the Browser Assistant, and the user will be offered to install the legacy version instead.
+> On rare occasions, the default browser may prove incompatible with the Browser Assistant, and the user will be offered to install the legacy version instead.

 ## Separate tab in settings